Home / Blogs & Insights / How to Start an Online Casino in 2026

 White-label casino

-A white-label solution gives you a ready-made online casino platform.
-The provider holds the master gaming licence.
-They manage the casino software, games, payments, and often compliance too.
+A white-label casino solution gives you a ready-made online casino platform.
+The provider holds the master gaming licence, which means you operate under their umbrella.
+They manage the casino software, games, payments, and often compliance too — although this also limits your control.

-As a result, you focus entirely on branding and marketing.
-This is the fastest way to start an online casino business.
-However, you have less control over the product and lower long-term margins.
+This leaves you free to focus entirely on branding and marketing.
+That said, you have less control over the product and lower long-term margins.

-A turnkey iGaming platform gives you your own gambling licence and brand.
+A turnkey casino solution gives you your own gambling licence and brand.
 The vendor builds the casino software stack.
 You then operate it independently.

 Custom casino software development